Loading data...

 Signer

-Entity that authorizes transactions using a private key.
+Person, device, or system that authorizes actions with a private key.

 Slashing